pjavanrood/CPEN455HW-2024W2/README.md

   - \> 60 FID score = 0 points

 + **Classification Performance**
-  Evaluated using validation set accuracy (test set used for final grading)
   - Linear interpolate the grades from 0 to full when the acc goes from 25% to 75%:
     - Score = (acc - 0.25) / 0.5 * {full score of classification performance}, when acc is between 25% and 75%
   - Accuracy exceeding 75% qualifies for bonus points (see [Bonus Points section](#bonus-points))